abhijna1128/INCTURE_REACT/readme.md

 Redux:
 --It is a js library used to manage the state of aplication.
---Centered data ware house where all the data is stord and managed in a preditable way.
+--Centered data warehouse where all the data is stord and managed in a preditable way.
 --Its mainly required to scatter states in many components.
 --Even for overcoming props drilling this can be used.
 --Data will be consistant.